AhmadKhokhar6655/Saylani-1st-Assignment/README.md

 # Saylani-1st-Assignment

-My first project at Saylani SMIT program.
+My first project was at the Saylani SMIT program.